-Diversity, Equity, and Inclusion - participates in or coordinates a meeting or event focused on cultural understanding or support for international students, an affinity group meeting, or other DEI-related event.
-Leadership - holds a leadership position at the department, program, or institutional level, such as students' rep at department/program level, GSA executive committee role, etc.
+Championing Culture - participates in or coordinates a meeting or event focused on cultural understanding or that celebrates our community or history, provides support for various student and other communities, etc..

+Leadership - holds a leadership position at the department, program, or institutional level, such as student rep at department/program level, GSA executive committee role, etc.